Smoenybfan/P2-Stuff/exercise_09/exercise_09.md

 # Exercise 9

-This week, you will work with your Sokoban code one last time by trying to avoid object dependencies.
+This week, you will work with your Sokoban code again by trying to avoid object dependencies.
 This is achieved using two design patterns that try to solve the same problem in different manners.
 You will get a chance to see them in action and compare them with respect to your code.

 ## Dependencies